 Stichter, L. & Newman-Godfrey, A. (2017).
 Creative Arts Education for Students with ASD.
 Curricula for Teaching Students with Autism Spectrum.

 Lauren has organized over 15 impactful public events over nearly a decade, drawing thousands of art educators from around the world.
-Notable events include several annual professional development symposiums on DEIAJ work in Art Education at Moore College, as well as hosting significant conferences such as the PA Art Education Association conferences (2016, 2021) the 2nd International Conference on Disability Studies (2019, Arts & Education, as well as the Adding Voices Conferences (2022, 2024).
+Notable events include several annual professional development symposiums on DEIAJ work in Art Education at Moore College, as well as hosting significant conferences such as the PA Art Education Association conferences (2016, 2021), the 2nd International Conference on Disability Studies Arts & Education (2019), and the Adding Voices Conference (2022, 2024).

 Awards

-The 2025 NAEA Eastern Region Art Educator of the Year Award
+The 2025 National Art Education Association (NAEA) Eastern Region Art Educator of the Year Award

-The 2024 PAEA Outstanding Art Educator of the Year Award
+The 2024 Pennsylvania Art Education Association (PAEA) Outstanding Art Educator of the Year Award

-The 2024 PAEA Art in Special Education Award
+The 2024 Pennsylvania Art Education Association (PAEA) Art in Special Education Award

-The 2024 Council for Exceptional Children, Division of the Arts, Art Educator of the Year Award
+The 2024 Council for Exceptional Children (CEC) Art Educator of the Year Award